theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/documentation/destinations/dataiku.md

 ### Add Datasets with Xtract Universal

 Connect to the Xtract Universal Server and select the extraction you want to to execute in Dataiku.

+!!! note
+	Make sure the Xtract Universal server is running.

 1. Open a project in Dataiku.
 2. Click **[+DATASET] >	Xtract Universal**.
 3. Click **Xtract Universal Extraction**.
 4. In the drop-down menu **Xtract Universal server preset**, select an existing [connection to an Xtract Universal server](#connection).

-	!!! tip
-		If no presets are available, make sure the Xtract Universal server is running.

 5. In the drop-down menu **Extraction**, select an existing extraction.
 Only extractions with that have the Dataiku destination [assigned](#assign-the-dataiku-destination-to-an-extraction) to them are displayed.

 	!!! tip
-		If no extractions are available, check if the [connection settings](#plugin-settings) are correct.
+		If no extractions are available, check if the [connection settings](#plugin-settings) are correct and if there are extractions on the server that use the Dataiku destination.

 6. Optional: click **[+ADD AN OBJECT]** to pass values to an Xtract Universal [extraction parameter](../parameters/extraction-parameters.md).
 The plugin fetches all available parameters from Xtract Universal.